 - 1. Red-black trees nodes are colored red or black, and place restrictons on when red nodes and black nodes can cluster. - 2.
 AVL Trees Adelson-Velskii and Landis developed these in 1962.
-We will look at these. - 3.
-Splay trees every reference to a node causes that node to be relocated to the root of the tree.
+We will look at these.

+- 3. Splay trees every reference to a node causes that node to be relocated to the root of the tree.
 This is very unusual!
 We have a contains () operation that actually modifies the structure.
 This works very well in cases where the same value or a small group of values are likely to be accessed repeatedly. - 4.
-2-3 Trees tree nodes can hold more than one key described in the Levitin text you'll likely use in Algorithms.
+2-3 Trees tree nodes can hold more than one key described in the Levitin Algorithms text and we will study them in class and lab.